sanchitgl/DeepScribe_challenge-/README.md

 ##### Adaptive Query Routing with LLM-Based Agents

 We plan to integrate an intelligent decision-making layer powered by LLM-based agents to optimize context selection and improve response efficiency.
 This enhancement will enable the system to dynamically decide whether to:

-	-	Pass the entire SOAP note for summary-based or high-level questions (e.g., “Give an overview of the patient’s condition”), where a complete and structured context is essential.
+- **Pass the entire SOAP note** for summary-based or high-level questions
+  _Example_: "Give an overview of the patient’s condition" — where full structured context is essential.

-	-	Use RAG with selectively retrieved transcript chunks for specific or localized questions (e.g., “What medications were discussed?” or “What did the patient report at the beginning of the session?”), where only a few relevant pieces of information are needed.
+- **Use RAG with selectively retrieved transcript chunks** for specific or localized questions

-**Technical Plan:**
+  _Example_: "What medications were discussed?" — where only a subset of the transcript is required.

+##### Technical Plan:

-	-	Implement a query classifier agent to categorize incoming user queries (e.g., summary, specific, follow-up).
+- Implement a **query classification agent** that categorizes incoming questions (e.g., summary, specific, follow-up).
-	-	Based on classification, the system will route the query through one of two pipelines:
+- Based on classification, the system will route the query through one of two optimized pipelines:
-      1. SOAP-based pipeline: Constructs prompts using the full structured SOAP note.
+  1. **SOAP-based pipeline**: Constructs prompts using the full structured SOAP note.
-      2. RAG pipeline: Uses vector-based retrieval over transcript chunks to construct efficient prompts with only relevant context.
+  2. **RAG pipeline**: Uses embedding-based retrieval to select and pass only relevant transcript chunks.

+This hybrid approach aims to:
-	-	This hybrid strategy will reduce token usage for simple queries while maintaining high accuracy for summary or clinical overview requests.
+- Minimize token usage for localized queries
+- Preserve answer quality for broader summary requests
+- Improve scalability and response time
+- Optimize API usage and costs

 ## How to Use